Vitor Dias: Club career

 At the 2022 MLS SuperDraft, Dias was selected in the third round (86th overall) by Vancouver Whitecaps FC.
 However, he ultimately did not sign with the club and instead joined St. Louis City SC 2 in MLS Next Pro.
 On 25 March 2022, he scored a penalty kick in his debut in the first ever match in MLS Next Pro history against Rochester New York FC.
 In his first professional season, he scored six goals and added three assists, helping the club reach the playoff championship final, where they ultimately fell to Columbus Crew 2.

 In April 2023, he signed with Sporting Kansas City II.
 On 9 August 2023, he scored his first goal in a match against the Tacoma Defiance.

 In February 2024, he signed with Canadian Premier League club HFX Wanderers FC, through the 2025 season.
 Wanderers coach Patrice Gheisar had been interested in recruiting Dias since his time at Marshall University.
 On 5 October 2024, he scored in the eighth minute of second half stoppage time to give the Wanderers a 1-1 draw against Vancouver FC.

+In January 2026, he signed with Tormenta FC in USL League One.
+However, 13 days before the 2026 season was set to begin, the club announced it was going on hiatus for the season, making Dias a free agent.